developmeh/related-origin-toolkit/TESTING_LOGGING.md

 # Testing the Logging Functionality

-This document describes how to test the logging functionality in the Related Origin Toolkit.
+This document describes how to test the logging functionality in the WebAuthn RPID Validation Toolkit.

 ## Overview

-The Related Origin Toolkit includes a logging system that allows for:
+The WebAuthn RPID Validation Toolkit includes a logging system that allows for:
 1. Default logging using `console.log`
 2. Custom logging through a `LoggingAdapter` interface
 3. Error handling for logging functions